Severance Ledger is an editorial publication covering severance, layoffs, and US employment law for white-collar US employees.

 Our editorial team

-We publish under three editorial bylines representing the analytical perspectives we bring to each piece.
-Each article is written by our editorial team with the lens appropriate to its topic, reviewed before publication for accuracy and current law, and cites primary sources (IRS publications, OPM guidance, state labor codes, court records) throughout.
+We publish under three topical editorial desks — Companies & Industries, Tax & Withholding, and Employment Law — rather than individual personal bylines.
+Each article is written and reviewed by our editorial team with the lens appropriate to its topic, checked before publication for accuracy and current law, and cites primary sources (IRS publications, OPM guidance, state labor codes, court records) throughout.

-Focus areas: Big Tech severance packages · Finance industry severance · Layoff cycle analysis · Negotiation dynamics for senior roles
+Focus areas: Big Tech severance packages · Finance & healthcare severance · Layoff cycle analysis · Negotiation dynamics for senior roles

-Mira Halverson covers the tax mechanics of severance for Severance Ledger.
-Her articles explain how federal supplemental withholding (the 22% / 37% rate structure from IRS Publication 15-A), state supplemental rules, FICA, and state disability insurance (CA SDI, NJ TDI, NY DBL) interact on severance payouts.
+The Tax & Withholding Desk covers the tax mechanics of severance — how federal supplemental withholding (the 22% / 37% structure in IRS Publication 15-A), state supplemental rules, FICA, and state disability insurance (CA SDI, NJ TDI, NY DBL) interact on a payout.

 Focus areas: Federal & state severance tax mechanics · Supplemental withholding rules · FICA, SDI, TDI, DBL on severance · Reconciliation at filing time

-James Okafor edits Severance Ledger's coverage of the legal frameworks surrounding severance — federal statutes like the WARN Act, ADEA, OWBPA, FMLA, PDA, ADA, and ERISA, plus the state-level overlays that shape how severance interacts with anti-discrimination, family leave, and disability protections.
+The Employment Law Desk covers the legal frameworks around severance — federal statutes including the WARN Act, ADEA, OWBPA, FMLA, PDA, ADA, and ERISA, plus the state-level overlays that shape how severance interacts with anti-discrimination, family-leave, and disability protections.

 Focus areas: WARN, ADEA, OWBPA, FMLA, PDA, ADA, ERISA · Severance + pregnancy / FMLA · Severance + PIP / fired for cause · Federal & public-sector severance